MagicStack/asyncpg/docs/faq.rst

 Short answer: no.  asyncpg uses asynchronous execution model and API, which is fundamentally incompatible with SQLAlchemy.
-However, it is possible to use asyncpg and SQLAlchemy Core with the help of a third-party adapter, such as asyncpgsa_.
+However, it is possible to use asyncpg and SQLAlchemy Core with the help of a third-party adapter, such as asyncpgsa_ or databases_.

 Can I use dot-notation with :class:`asyncpg.Record`?
 It looks cleaner.